hamed-rezaee/flutter_3d_raycast_engine/README.md

 ## Features

-- **Raycasting Rendering:** Simulates 3D graphics using 2D projections and raycasting.
+- **Raycasting Rendering:** Simulates 3D graphics using 2D projections and raycasting, based on DDA(Digital Differential Analyzer) algorithm.
 - **Player Movement:** Move the player using W, A, S, D keys.
 - **Map Editing:** Includes a map editor to create custom maps interactively.
 - **Mini Map:** Toggleable minimap for navigation.
 - **Texture Rendering:** Toggle to enable/disable texture rendering on walls.
+- **Shadow Casting:** Renders shadows based on the distance from the player.

 ## Getting Started